xiyu1984/one-nft-one-funny/README.md

 ## Highlights
 * **Assetization of social relationships**
-As we know, in resource-oriented languages each resource can actually **have** its own abilities, such as its social relationships based on `following` mechanism.
+As we know, in resource-oriented cadence every things can be bound to each resource, so the resource can actually **have** its own abilities, such as its social relationships based on `following` mechanism.
 This is very different from the smart contract based chains where everything is published on smart contracts.
-Resource can be exchanged, so the relationship can be exchanged too.
+Resource can be exchanged, so the bound abilities such as relationships can be exchanged too.
 This improves the potential value of the `Punster` NFT, as we can bring in advertisement mechanism in the future for example. `Punsters` with more followers might be more valuable.

 * **Assetization of funny things**
 As every participants can express their preference of a `Dunaji`, the funny index of a `Duanji` and `Punsters` can be evaluated, which may improve their market performance.